DiSSCo UK FAQs

 Information about relevant digitisation data standards will be shared as part of the detailed funding call guidance.

-If we’re already digitising, how can we best prepare for DiSSCo UK?
+If we are already digitising, how can we best prepare for DiSSCo UK?

 Catalysis Centre

-This new centre will be a focus for innovation in the exploitation of data unlocked through digitisation, as well as to accelerate the digitisation process.
+The Catalysis Centre will accelerate digitisation and expand the societal, scientific, and economic impact of digital UK collections.
 Central to this innovation will be the adoption of new technologies, including AI to extract, process and integrate the vast amount of data being generated by DiSSCo UK and associated activities, and robotics to help accelerate the digitisation of specimens.
-AI, robotics and related tools to capture new information on the natural world have already been deployed at pilot level, and the Catalysis centre will bring experts from a variety of domains to operationalise these approaches.
+AI, robotics and related tools to capture new information on the natural world have already been deployed at pilot level, and the Catalysis Centre will will connect with the wider UK digital research ecosystem to bring experts from a variety of domains to operationalise these approaches.
+The Centre will work with the complementary programme, infrastructure and digitisation hubs to prioritise, test and deploy innovations.

-Another objective of the Catalysis Centre is to explore the range of services that the UK community might offer on our data.
-Approaches like machine learning and computer vision are transforming the audiences of our data, synthesizing this into a variety of resources that add value to other stakeholders including policy makers and industry.
-The Catalysis centre will function as an incubator for these ideas.
+The Catalysis Centre will also explore the range of services that the UK community might offer on our data.
+Approaches like machine learning and computer vision are transforming the audiences of our data, synthesising this into a variety of resources that add value to other stakeholders including policy makers and industry.
+The Catalysis Centre will function as an incubator for these ideas.

 Technical Infrastructure